brc-dd/animated-tailwindcss/docs/docs/animation-name.md

----
-sidebarDepth: 2
----

 <!-- markdownlint-disable MD046 -->

 # Animation Name

-Utilities for controlling which animation is applied.
+Utilities for controlling which CSS animation is applied.

 Class
 ~ Properties